MaximeVivier/Articles/blog-posts/lambda-http-interceptor/lambda-http-interceptor.md

 And maybe you can use it for all theses reasons at the same time!

+{% cta https://github.com/MaximeVivier/lambda-http-interceptor %} Try lambda-http-interceptor here 😉 {% endcta %}

-##  Intercepting http calls in your lambda functions with lambda-http-interceptor lib
+##  Intercept http calls in lambda functions

 The lib is made of a CDK Construct to instantiate in your stack.